apache/incubator-pagespeed-ngx/README.md

 - HTML rewriting
 - Cache lifetime extension
 - and [more](https://developers.google.com/speed/docs/mod_pagespeed/config_filters)
+  - Note: not all mod_pagespeed features work in ngx_pagespeed yet.

 ## How to build

-nginx does not support dynamic loading of modules.
-You need to add ngx_pagespeed as a build time dependency, and to do that you have to first build the pagespeed optimization library.
+Because nginx does not support dynamic loading of modules, you need to add ngx_pagespeed as a build-time dependency.

 First build mod_pagespeed against trunk, following these instructions through the end of the "Compile" step, and making sure that when you run `gclient sync`